 If your home if full of varnished wooden floors, laminate floors, tiling or even marble floors then you will quickly come to realize that hard flooring transmits impact sound very easily.

-Impact sound is sound which is caused by the impact of an item hitting a building.
+Impact sound is sound that is caused by the impact of an item hitting a building.
 Examples of impact sound include heavy footsteps such as someone running on a treadmill (check out our guide to quiet treadmills if this is a problem for you), things being dropped, jumping and hammering.

 Installing thick carpet throughout your room will help dampen impact sound vibrations, sure it’s not going to make your room impenetrable to sound but it will help improve the overall acoustics in your room.